Welcome to UIS. We are so glad you chose our University!

 * This Transfer/Graduate Orientation coordinated by the Office of New Student Orientation is for US domestic students accepted into a UIS degree program.
 Undergraduate Transfer International Students will be attending the New International Student Check-in and Orientation programs coordinated by the Office of International Student Services.
 Please visit International Student Services for more information on the their programs, visa information, the International Student Orientation Fee and other required paperwork.

-For Students Admitted to the Spring 2017 Semester
+For Students Admitted to the Summer 2017 Semester

-- Download a pdf of our Transfer/Graduate Student Orientation Brochure.
+Download a pdf of our Transfer/Graduate Student Orientation Brochure (coming in March).

 You should arrange to meet with an advisor prior to coming to Transfer/Graduate Orientation.
 Transfer students: if you have any last minute questions or need to check on other class options, advisors will be available to consult during the Last Chance Advising session.
 Be aware that there may be a wait for some advisors due to the demand of certain majors or programs.
 Last Chance Advising is not meant to take the place of an advising session with your assigned advisor.